 Think clear skies and perfect light are the only formulae for an ideal engagement session?
 Think again.
-I am a firm believer that obstructions breed creativity, and here are nine examples of rainy engagement photos to prove it.
+From my experience, obstructions breed creativity, and here are nine examples of rainy engagement photos to prove it.

-I can tell you from experience that you never quite know what you’re going to get, and I don’t recommend checking on the weather until the night before your engagement session.
+I can tell you from experience that you never quite know what you’ll get, and I don’t recommend checking on the weather until the night before your engagement session.
 I understand that bad weather doesn’t necessarily fit in with people’s ideas of engagement pictures.
-If there isn’t time to reschedule your session, I don’t want you to worry because rain can be a great addition to my engagement photographs.
+If there isn’t time to reschedule your session, I don’t want you to worry because rain can be a great addition to my engagement photos.

-My cameras are water-resistant, and after living in New York for eight years, I’ve shot countless sessions in the rain.
+Since my cameras are water-resistant, and after living in New York for eight years, I’ve shot countless engagement photos in the rain.
 Regardless of the weather, remember that you will be with the person you love, and I promise it will be a fun adventure!
 But you ask, what do I do if it rains or there’s a blizzard?
 You’ve got options, and I’d love to share my expertise!
-Finding a public space that’s indoors in New York City is a bit tricky, but it can be done.
-Here are a few spots to consider in New York City when the weather isn’t cooperating during your engagement session.
+Here are some of my favorite spots in New York City!

-Here are my top nine ways to beat the rain for your New York City engagement session:
+Here are my top nine ways to beat the rain for your New York City rainy engagement photos:

 1. Your home

-Often, in photography, there is a lot of emphasis on finding the right location, but sometimes the best location is the place you feel most comfortable.
+Often, in photography, there is a lot of emphasis on finding the right location for rainy engagement photos, but sometimes the best location is the place you feel most comfortable.
 I love having the character and vibes of the couple show up effortlessly in each photograph.

 2. Your Workspace

-I’ve loved photographing clients in NYC coworking and office spaces on a rainy day.
+I’ve loved photographing clients engagement photos in NYC coworking and office spaces on a rainy day.
 There are so many well-designed and curated offices like this engagement session in Etsy.

-One major perk of rainy days?
-Parks tend to be much less crowded.
-You will have to walk outside to get here (pending the time of day a cab may be able to drop you off quite close), but once under the Bethesda Terrace, you’re good to go.
-The ambiance here is very romantic, and sometimes a serendipitous opera singer or violinist might end up being the soundtrack to your session.
+You will have to walk outside to get here (pending the time of day, a cab may be able to drop you off quite close), but once under the Bethesda Terrace, you’re good to go.
+The ambiance here is very romantic, and sometimes a serendipitous opera singer or violinist might be the soundtrack to your rainy engagement photo session.

 4. The Highline

 Close to The Standard Hotel, there is a section that’s protected from the rain.
-There are also several beautiful buildings in the neighboring meatpacking district that have large overhangs where photos can be taken outside but still out of the rain.
+There are also several beautiful buildings in the neighboring meatpacking district where engagement photos can be taken outside but under cover.

-Outside: This is one of my favorite go-to spots.
+Outside: This is one of my favorite go-to spots for rainy engagement photos.
 There are two stunning covered archways, and they are open to lovely natural light.

 Inside: The inside of the New York Public Library is stunning, but it’s also just a whole lot of white marble and is crowded.
 The light is better on the outside, and they tend to be very strict about having no professional photos taken indoors, so I don’t recommend this as an option for my clients.
 Also, if you have a white dress on you most likely will be turned away.

-The Museum of Natural History, The Metropolitan Museum of Art, The MoMa, and others are all fantastic spaces for engagement sessions on a rainy day.
+The Museum of Natural History, The Metropolitan Museum of Art, The MoMa, and others are all fantastic spaces for rainy engagement photos.
 Some museums are more chill than others, but either way, it’s important to be lowkey, quick, and speedy.
 Just like the New York Public Library, they are cautious towards people wearing white dresses or fancy suits.

 7. Rent Space